Ryder Cup Celebrity Challenge: Niall Horan, Samuel L Jackson star

 2pm - Match 5 - Jamie Dornan and Niall Horan v Michael Phelps and Nick Jonas

-Watch the Ryder Cup Celebrity Challenge live on Tuesday from 2pm on Sky Sports Golf and Sky Sports Mix!
-Get the dedicated Sky Sports Golf channel to watch every minute of the Ryder Cup.
+Watch the Ryder Cup Celebrity Challenge live on Tuesday from 2pm on Sky Sports Ryder Cup and Sky Sports Mix!
+Get the dedicated Sky Sports Ryder Cup channel to watch every minute of the Ryder Cup.
 Find out more.